open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 Note that the following only exempts resources from the admission webhook.
 They will still be audited.
 Editing individual constraints or [config resource](#exempting-namespaces-from-gatekeeper-using-config-resource) is necessary to exclude them from audit.

+In addition to the `--exempt-namespace` flag, there are two additional flags: `--exempt-namespace-prefix` and `--exempt-namespace-suffix`.
+The flags behavior is the same but the full namespace name is not required.
+For example, `--exempt-namespace-suffix=kube-`.

 If it becomes necessary to exempt a namespace from Gatekeeper webhook entirely (e.g. you want `kube-system` to bypass admission checks), here's how to do it:

    1. Make sure the validating admission webhook configuration for Gatekeeper has the following namespace selector: